frederick0329/Wikipedia-Title-Dataset/README.md

   -l LANG, --lang LANG  which language to crawl [zh, ja, ko]

   -n NUM, --num NUM     the minimun number of pages you wish to crawl for each category (may not be able to reach this number)

+# Data split
+The data split and the code for the paper can be found in the in this [repo](https://github.com/frederick0329/Learning-character-level/)